firefoxfoxthrot/developer-web-site/_pages/ur.md

-these interoperability issues by creating a specified method for encoding binary data using CBOR and by specifying [how to sequence](/animated-qrs/) larger binary encoding (as version 40 QR codes max out at 2,953 bytes).
+these interoperability issues by creating a specified method for encoding binary data using CBOR and by specifying [how to sequence](/animated-qrs/) larger binary encoding (as version 40 QR codes max out at 2,953 bytes), and they do so in a more compact way than base64.
-* **They Can Improve Human Factors.** If the [Bytewords](/bytewords/) encoding is used with QRs, they become easy to visual and verify, thanks to the careful selection of the Bytewords to ensure that they're both unique and easy to remember/distinguish.
+* **They Can Improve Human Factors.** If the [Bytewords](/bytewords/) encoding is used with QRs, they become easy to visual and verify, thanks to the careful selection of the Bytewords to ensure that they're both unique and easy to remember and distinguish.
 * **They Can Offer Support for Security.** Similarly, URs can offer improved security if they are used with a transport mechanism such as QR or NFCs, which enable airgaps.
 Since the transfer of key